Mortgage

 callout-icon

 Down payment.
 You’ll need at least a 3% down payment for Fannie Mae’s HomeReady® and standard loan programs for a single-family home, as long as it’s a primary residence.
-The programs allow gift funds from family members if you don’t have the money saved up.
+The programs allow gift funds from family members if you don’t have enough money saved up.

 Credit score.
 The minimum credit score for a conventional mortgage is 620, but you may need a higher down payment and less debt to qualify.
 You’ll qualify for better mortgage rates and lower private mortgage insurance (PMI) premiums with a higher credit score.

 Credit history.
 You’ll need to wait up to seven years after a foreclosure to take out a conventional loan.
-A Chapter 7 bankruptcy will require a four-year wait before you can qualify.
+A Chapter 7 bankruptcy will require a four-year waiting period before you can qualify.
 You may want to consider an FHA loan if you want to buy a home sooner: The waiting period is only two years after a Chapter 7 bankruptcy and three years after a foreclosure.

 Debt-to-income (DTI) ratio.
 Your DTI ratio is calculated by dividing your total monthly recurring debt (including your new mortgage payment) by your gross monthly income and multiplying the result by 100 to get a percentage.
 Although 45% is the standard maximum, lenders may accept a DTI ratio up to 50% if you have higher credit scores and ample cash reserves.